 Located not far from the border of Romania between Serbia and Hungary, Timişoara is a great day trip from Belgrade or even just a 2 1/2 hour drive on the A1 to Hunedoara (Corvin Castle).
 If you have a navigation system, simply type in Strada Sfântul Ioan 3, Timișoara, Romania for parking just off to the left of Piata Victoriei.

 Just writing this post makes me want to kick myself for not having planned to stay longer in Timişoara.
 It is truly a town of squares with a young hip vibe seeping through the entire place.
 The architecture is absolutely beautiful and the history tragically interesting.
 I honestly wouldn’t mind returning in a few years time to see how much the city has been restored and how the youthful university students will have turned this beautiful town into their city.
+And I realize now that when it comes to Timişoara tourism, there are a lot of things to do which we missed out on, for example, there are many cool craft beer bars in Timişoara to get a better sense of the youth that are making this city their own!

 If you’re driving into the town, be forewarned about the horrific traffic that plagues the city in a constant deadlock.
 Hopefully by the time we visit again one day, this problem will have been improved.